GodotVR/godot_openvr/README.md

 The leading version of this repository now lives at: https://github.com/GodotVR/godot_openvr

+**note** The master on this repository is now kept in sync with the Godot master.
+To build versions for official releases of Godot please check the branches that are named in sync with the Godot release.

 Submodules
 ----------
 This project references two submodules.
 If you do not already have these repositories downloaded somewhere you can execute: